The Porsche Cayenne Buyers Guide

 If your considering a Cayenne with the PCCB option fitted, it’s absolutely essential to have a professional opinion of the mileage remaining on the brakes.

 If you are buying a Porsche Cayenne that has the PCCB option, it’s worth being certain how much life remains on the brakes.
 Parts for the front brakes alone could run you more than $10,000.
-Sounds like a good reason for selling a car!
+Sounds like a good reason for selling or trading in a car!
+You don’t wat to find you need a $10K brake job just after buying a Cayenne!

-Before buying a Cayenne, it is essential to know when the last time the system fault codes were cleared and check the status of the emission monitors.
+Before buying a used Cayenne, it is essential to know when the last time the system fault codes were cleared and to check the status of the emission monitors.
 It’s not difficult for a seller to clear the faults just before you arrive for a test drive.
 Clearing the engine faults also resets the emissions system to a state of “not ready.”
 Emission readiness tests often occur over multiple drive cycles.
 So, after a reset, emission faults may not return for a significant number of miles or drive cycles.
+So, no faults would return during your test drive.

 The separator is built into the valve cover and cannot be replaced individually, so the repair requires the replacement of the whole valve cover assembly.
 Not an over expensive job as the engine and valve cover come from VW, but something to be aware of before you buy.